- Services for Business

 Your will should be stored in a safe place, preferably with a solicitor or bank.
 You should keep your executors in the know about where the will is kept at all times.

-Enlisting help from a solicitor when writing a will will make the process as simple and stress-free as possible.
+Enlisting help from a solicitor when writing a will makes the process as simple and stress-free as possible.
 You should take the time to make decisions relating to your will carefully, and be sure it is updated with any changes to your circumstances or estate.